criteo/hwbench/README.md

 This feature uses [Redfish](https://www.dmtf.org/standards/redfish) protocol with both generic and OEM-specific endpoints.

+If the server is connected to a [PDU](https://en.wikipedia.org/wiki/Power_distribution_unit), and only if the monitoring feature is enabled, hwbench can collect power metrics from it.

+This release supports the following brands:
+ - Raritan

-For more details and usage, see the specific documentation.
+For more details and usage, see the specific [documentation](./documentation/monitoring.md)

 # How can results be analyzed?
 **hwgraph** tool, bundled in the same repository, generates graphs from **hwbench** output files.